 MUNCIE, Ind. – Day two of The Summit League Outdoor Track and Field Championships not only provided good weather, but also provided good results as well for the Jackrabbits.
-Both Kali Olson and Shelby Assmus finished third in the high jump and the shot put, respectively.
+Kali Olson and Shelby Assmus both tallied third-place finishes.
 Also numerous Jackrabbits qualified for the finals on Saturday.

 Olson placed third in the high jump and set a new personal best in the process.
 She was able to clear a height of 5’ 8.00”.
 Also in the high jump, Ashley Wagner tied her personal best of 5’ 2.25” to place eighth.

 Megan Bren was the lone Jackrabbit to qualify for the 400-meter dash.
 She was able to qualify with her time of 57.67.